N420776/IICS_POC/README.md

 # IICS_POC
-The repository is created to maintain the Versioning for IICS
+The repository is created to maintain the code for IICS